Lightlike and ideal tetrahedra

 In this section, we derive some elementary properties of lightlike planes in $\X_\Lambda$ that will be identified as the duals of certain statements about the ideal boundary $\partial_\infty \Y_\Lambda$ in the next section.
 Recall that a geodesic plane in $\X_\Lambda$ is called lightlike, if it contains a lightlike geodesic, but no timelike geodesics.
 This is equivalent to its normal vector from Proposition \ref{prop:geodplane} being lightlike.

-\begin{lemma} If two distinct lightlike planes in $\X_\Lambda$ intersect, then their intersection is a spacelike geodesic.
-Every spacelike geodesic in $\X_\Lambda$ is the intersection of a unique pair of lightlike planes. \end{lemma} \begin{proof} Let $P_1\neq P_2$ be lightlike planes that intersect at a point $x\in\X_\Lambda$.
-By applying isometries, we can assume $x=\mathbb{1}$ and that their normal vectors based at $x$ take the form
+It follows directly that two distinct lightlike planes in $\X_\Lambda$ that intersect always intersect in a spacelike geodesic.
+Conversely, for any spacelike geodesic in $\X_\Lambda$, there is a unique pair of lightlike planes that intersect in this geodesic.
+In the following we often need an explicit parametrization of his intersection geodesic.